codevalley/riff/ideas/surving-vibe.md

 ⠀This is the most underrated asset.
 **Key insight:**
-AI is only as powerful as the domain context it stands on.
-Whoever owns deep domain maps owns the future.
+AI is only as powerful as the domain context it stands on.Whoever owns deep domain maps owns the future.

 ### D. The Human Layer (“The Sauce”)
 This is where the talk lands: